regismatsuoka/starkbank-challenge/README.md

 * docker exec -it starkbank-teste-demo /app/app/misc/send_invoice_batch_demo.sh

-It is also to send invoice manually through the endpoint https://matsuoka.ngrok.app/api/invoice
+It is also possible to send invoice manually through the endpoint https://matsuoka.ngrok.app/api/invoice

 Processing returns from Stark Bank are received in the following webhook while the service is active in docker: https://matsuoka.ngrok.app/api/webhook